About Us

 Contract Act 2056 (2000)

-The Contract Act 2056 is the primary legislation governing all contracts in Nepal, including loan agreements.
-Section 4 defines the essentials of a valid contract: free consent, lawful consideration, legal capacity of the parties, and a lawful object.
-Section 13 addresses void agreements, and Sections 14 through 16 cover voidable contracts due to coercion, undue influence, or misrepresentation.
-A loan agreement that fails to meet these requirements can be declared void or voidable by a court.
+The Contract Act 2056 provides the general framework for all contracts in Nepal, including loan agreements.
+Section 4 establishes the principle of party autonomy — the right of contracting parties to choose the subject matter, fix consideration, set terms and conditions, and decide dispute resolution procedures.
+Chapter 2 (Sections 3 to 12) covers the essentials of a valid contract, including free consent, lawful consideration, legal capacity, and lawful object.
+Sections 15 and 16 deal with guarantee contracts and surety liability respectively.
+A loan agreement that fails to meet the essentials under the Contract Act can be declared void or voidable by a court.

 Secured Transactions Act 2063 (2006)